 While the approaches used by organisations to identify and evaluate strategic ‘top-down’ and ‘bottom-up’ asset risk may be correct in their own context, the disconnect between the often more dynamic strategic risks and the more fixed frameworks, practices and responsibilities plays out every day, across many industries.
 For organisations of all sizes and types, improving harmonisation of these approaches represents a significant opportunity for increasing business value.

 In most large asset-intensive organisations – from global mining companies to utilities to state education departments ‒ assets are not only large and valuable, they underpin the ability of the organisation to meet its objectives of delivering services and generating revenue.
-Accordingly, it is crucial that senior leaders invest in using and harmonising the right approaches to identify and manage the individual asset risks to ensure they are optimally performing to deliver the desired business outcomes.
+Accordingly, it is crucial that senior leaders invest in using and harmonising the right approaches to identify and manage asset risk to ensure the organisation is optimally performing to deliver the desired business outcomes.